abhinavhanda21/multimedia-ppt/presentation.rst

 ----

 Progressive scan is a method used in computer monitors and high-end television displays.
-Progressive scanning results in a more precise and detailed image on the screen.
 To use and view progressive scanning technology the source and the display must both be progressive scan compatible.